MphoThemba01/BrightLearn-Exercises/README.md

 # BrightLearn-Exercises
-Comprehensive repository of SQL exercises completed at BrightLearn, compiling all queries from fundamentals to advanced filtering, sorting, and aggregation.
+Comprehensive repository of SQL exercises and other exercises completed at BrightLearn, compiling all queries from fundamentals to advanced filtering, sorting, and aggregation as well as the knowlegde gained in other concepts in the field of data.
 Designed as an academic archive and professional portfolio.

 ## Overview
 This repository contains a complete collection of SQL exercises completed during BrightLearn Data Analytics coursework.